apache/echarts-doc/en/option/series/sankey.md

 ## focusNodeAdjacency(boolean|string) = false

-Mouse hover to the node (edge), adjacent nodes and edges highlighted interaction, default off, can be manually opened.
-When hover to the node, three highlighting methods are provided: 1) The outgoing edges of the corresponding node are highlighted, and the value is `'outEdges'`.
-2) The incoming edges of the corresponding node are highlighted, and the value is `'inEdges'`.
-3) All the edges that adjacent to the node are highlighted, and the value is `'allEdges'`.
-When hover to the edge , Uniformly edges and two adjacent nodes of the edge are highlighted.
+Support when mouse hovering over a node or an edge, the adjacent nodes and edges are also highlighted.
+Default off, can be manually opened.

+Optional values:

++ `false`: When hovering over a node or an edge, only the hovered node or edge is highlighted.
++ `true`: the same as `'allEdges'`.
++ `'allEdges'`: When hovering over a node, all of the adjacent edges and nodes are highlighted.
+When hovering over an edge, the adjacent nodes are highlighted.
++ `'outEdges'`: When hovering over a node, the outcoming edges and its adjacent nodes are highlighted.
+When hovering over an edge, the adjacent nodes are highlighted.
++ `'inEdges'`: When hovering over a node, the incoming edges and its adjacent nodes are highlighted.
+When hovering over an edge, the adjacent nodes are highlighted.

 ## label(Object)